dillionmegida/dillionmegida.com/src/pages/p/2-year-writing-articles.md

 I wrote this article--[Getting Started with Technical Writing](/p/getting-started-with-technical-writing/)--on 4th April, but it's still valid till today.
 You can use that, or the talk I shared above.

 It starts from sharing what you already know--even if it's "What is HTML?".
 People will definitely complain--we're humans--"We already know what HTML is.
 Write about something better".
 My advice: Ignore them.
-If you feel an article has been written too many times already, check out what I wrote here--[The fact that an article on that topic has been written before shouldn't stop you](/p/getting-started-with-technical-writing/#2-the-fact-that-an-article-on-that-topic-has-been-written-before-shouldnt-stop-you)
+If you feel an article has been written too many times already, and there's no need to write, check out what I wrote here--[The fact that an article on that topic has been written before shouldn't stop you](/p/getting-started-with-technical-writing/#2-the-fact-that-an-article-on-that-topic-has-been-written-before-shouldnt-stop-you)

-Edidiong wrote about [Getting Started with the DOM](https://edidiongasikpo.com/getting-started-with-the-dom) on the 5th of May, 2020, and you need to say how many appreciations and "I learned a lot from this" that I came across on Twitter.
+Edidiong wrote about [Getting Started with the DOM](https://edidiongasikpo.com/getting-started-with-the-dom) on the 5th of May, 2020, and you need to see how many appreciations and "I learned a lot from this" that I came across on Twitter.
 For DOM manipulations that one may think is very popular, there were still many people that benefitted from that article.

 Also, consistency.
 I look back at some of my articles and I cringe at some of the grammar mistakes I made.
 And I'm also grateful for how far I have come.